Low voltage event - damaged appliances (D/96/4)

 A customer contacted EIOV claiming that the compressor of her fridge had been damaged following a power interruption and low voltage event (brownout).
 The customer's claim was for repair costs to her refrigerator of $540 less $58 which she had received from her insurance company.
-The customer was also concerned about the reliability of her power supply and a lack of response from the company to her requests for explanation of the low voltage event.
+The customer was also concerned about the reliability of her power supply and a lack of response from the company to her requests for an explanation of the low voltage event.

 The electricity company refused liability for the customer's claim, stating that it was of the view that the damage resulted from the failure of the customer's refrigerator protection equipment.